framgia/sph-els-joshua/README.md

 ## Main Features

 - 📓 User can login and register
-- ⚙ Administrator for manipulating data like categories and questions
+- ⚙ Administrator can manipulating data like categories and questions
 - 📸 User can upload profile photo
-- 🔖 User can take the quizzes based on the category he/she chooses
+- 🔖 User can take the quizzes based on the categories provided
-- 🔔 Receive their own activies and other user activities
+- 🔔 Can view their own activities and their following user activities
 - ✅ Follow and Unfollow User

 ### Technologies Used